Blakesands/CH32V003/README.md

 # MCP4012 Digipot Bit-bang

 This is a driver for the MCP4012 Microchip Digital Potentiometer, written in C language for a CH32V003 microcontroller.
 It uses direct port access (?) to toggle the pins and assembly language to insert NOP (No Operation) instructions, which are instructions that take up a clock cycle but do nothing, to control the precise timing of the bit-banging operations.
 It does a similar thing to the code above but less gracefully...

-# WS2812B Addressable LEDs Bit-bang

-This is a driver for WS2812B Addressable LED strips, written in C language for a CH32V003 microcontroller.
-It uses direct port access (i think its called this?) to toggle the pins and assembly language to insert NOP (No Operation) instructions, which are instructions that take up a clock cycle but do nothing, to control the precise timing of the bit-banging operations.
-This is V2 - V3 will use the CH32V003s PWM pulse function instead of bitbanging.
-It ain't FASTLED but it works...

-It includes various effects I have coded pretty much from scratch.
-Much more fun than all this Arduino Library nonsense... :D :D :D

 # PWM_MOSFET